lancerael/pi/README.md

 **@pi-lib/tooltip**

-A React component used to position a tooltip containing content
+A React component used to show and position a tooltip containing content

 **Dependencies:** @pi-lib/styles, lodash.throttle, react